huawei-noah/SMARTS/smarts/waymo/README.md

 * .json file having the tags for TFRecords scenarios need to have the specific dictionary structure mentioned above.
 * `animate all` uses `ffmpeg` writer to save the animations which don't exist by default in linux and MACOS machines.
 So you can install it using `sudo apt install ffmpeg` in linux or `brew install ffmpeg` in MacOS.
 You can read more about this issue [here](https://github.com/kkroening/ffmpeg-python/issues/251).
 * `animate <indexes>` command is relatively slow, so it is recommended to animate only a small number of scenarios together.
-* Do not modify files in `scenarios/waymo_motion/templates` as it contains the templates for `scenario.py` and `waymo.yaml` that are exported during the `export` command.
+* Do not modify files in `smarts/waymo/templates` contains the template for `scenario.py` that is exported during the `export` command.
 ```